tenta-browser/chromium-crosswalk/media/test/data/README.md

 This value must be identical on all platforms.

 #### test-25fps.vp9.json:
-JSON file that contains metadata of test-25fps.vp9.
+JSON file that contains all metadata related to test-25fps.vp9, used by the video_decode_accelerator_tests.
+This includes the video codec, resolution and md5 checksums of individual video frames when converted to the I420 format.
-This is used by video_decode_accelerator_tests.

 #### test-25fps.vp9_2
 Similar to test-25fps.vp9, substituting the option `--profile=0` with